How to Deal With, Manage & Lead Difficult Employees

 When dealing with difficult employees, it’s important to establish yourself as the authority to avoid those individuals undermining it.
 In doing so, give your own feedback on their behavior and performance and set your expectations as to what they need to do to improve the situation.
 Whilst being stern is important, when necessary, try to keep this respectful and refined – if you give respect, you’re far more likely to command it back.

 Establishing your expectations also helps to give the employee a plan – the clearer you make your expectations, the more likely they are to take them seriously and strive for change.

-Just like establishing your expectations, when learning how to lead difficult employees establish consequences for these difficult behaviours if you really need to.
-Understanding that there will be consequences to their actions can give them the push they need to change their behaviour.
+Just like establishing your expectations, when learning how to lead difficult employees establish consequences for these difficult behaviors if you really need to.
+Understanding that there will be consequences to their actions can give them the push they need to change their behavior.
 If consequences aren’t set, they may feel as though they can get away with continuing to behave improperly.

 Monitor performance and progress

-After establishing your expectations and actioning a plan for behavioural change, monitor employee progress and performance to see how they’re doing and what actions they’ve made to change their behaviour.
+After establishing your expectations and actioning a plan for behavioral change, monitor employee progress and performance to see how they’re doing and what actions they’ve made to change their behavior.
 This may include introducing regular 1:1s with this person, getting feedback from their co-workers, and evaluating the quality of their work.